 Allergens like mold and mildew thrive in a warm, moist environment.
 If you regularly run a dehumidifier, it can help to limit these irritants in your home.
 Aim for an indoor humidity level of about 30 to 50 percent.

 There's so much more you can do to sleep better with allergies than simply just taking your medication.
-Try these tips to feel more rested during allergy season.
+Try these tips on how to sleep better with allergies and hay fever to feel more rested during allergy season.